michelp3/ReporterEarthquakes/README.md

 # ReporterEarthquakes

-Quick and very easy to use, ReporterEarthQuakes is a app optimized for iPhone.
+Quick and very easy to use, ReporterEarthQuakes is an app optimized for iPhone.
 Concise and informative, this app is purpose-built and does its job very well.
 Lists, maps, searchs, data are delivered in real-time to your phone.
 Animations will allow you to use ReporterEarthquakes in a good mood